techidaily/site-games-able/source/_posts/digging-deep-into-downloading-minecraft-dungeons.md

  You should see your new map under the Worlds heading.
 Tap it, and select the new world to explore it!

- If the steps in this method seem inconvenient, you can prime the files on your PC and then[transfer the files from your PC to your iPhone or iPad](https://www.makeuseof.com/tag/transfer-files-wirelessly-computers-ios-devices-fileapp/) .
+ If the steps in this method seem inconvenient, you can prime the files on your PC and then [transfer the files from your PC to your iPhone or iPad](https://www.makeuseof.com/tag/transfer-files-wirelessly-computers-ios-devices-fileapp/) .

 ## Explore Other Worlds in Minecraft